AnoyRC/AnoyRC/cli3paheu00050al92lfi9rgc.md

 ### Generate Credentials to integrate with Unity

 We need the API key, Private Key and GameID to integrate our assets with Unity.
 Go back to the Collections tab, and click on settings.
-Open the API credentials on reveal the keys.
+Open the API credentials to reveal the keys.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1685048174524/7a315a84-bcb2-4b7e-84c6-39d261c32b4d.png align="center")